-Thus the individual compromise that Mrs. Warren had made by choosing his profession though gives her daughter Vivie social recognition but she never get to understand the compromise that her mother had made.
-Here puritanic patriarchal education system determines Vivie's mindset which though remains sympathetic towards her mother but fails to understand her mother's social struggle.
-Thus, this individual struggle and compromise though successfully gives social recognition and respectable position in society, it ultimately fails to achieve its proper goal.
+Thus the individual compromise that Mrs. Warren had made by choosing his profession though gives her daughter, Vivie social recognition but she never got to understand the importance of the compromise that her mother had made.
+Here the puritanical patriarchal education system becomes a controlling agent in creating Vivie's mind-set which though remains sympathetic towards her mother, fails to understand her social struggle.
+Thus, this individual struggle and compromise though successfully give social recognition and respectable position in society; it ultimately fails to achieve its proper goal.